ibm-mas/ansible-devops/ibm/mas_devops/roles/kafka/README.md

 -------------------------------------

 ### kafka_action
 Action to be performed by Kafka role.
-Valid values are `provision` or `deprovision`.
-To provision AWS MSK kafka cluster, set this variable as `provision`.
-To deprovision an existing AWS MSK kafka cluster, set this variable as `deprovision`.
+Valid values are `install` or `uninstall`.
+To install AWS MSK kafka cluster, set this variable as `install`.
+To uninstall an existing AWS MSK kafka cluster, set this variable as `uninstall`.

 - Environment Variable: `KAFKA_ACTION`
-- Default Value: `provision`
+- Default Value: `install`

 ### kafka_provider
 Valid kafka providers are `redhat`, `ibm` and `aws`.
-To provision or deprovision AWS MSK kafka cluster, set this variable as `aws`
+To install or uninstall AWS MSK kafka cluster, set this variable as `aws`

 - Environment Variable: `KAFKA_PROVIDER`
 - Default Value: `redhat`